allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/200-cluster/210-cluster.en.md

 * `clusterAdmin` is the IAM role you would assume when executing `kubectl` against your EKS cluster.
-* `cluster` is the EKS cluster we would create!
+* `cluster` is the EKS cluster we will create!
 You can configure several options with [this guide](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-eks.Cluster.html).
-In this workshop, we would define the following options:
+In this workshop, we will define the following options:
     * `clusterName`: To make the last lab easier, it statically defined to have a cluster name.
 This name should be unique in one region.
-If you do not set this value, CDK automatically assign a unique name.
+If you do not set this value, CDK automatically assigns a unique name.
     * `masterRole`: IAM Principal which would join `systems:masters`, the Kubernetes RBAC group having full control over the cluster.
 We set this value to include `clusterAdmin` to the RBAC group.
     * `defaultCapacity`: It defines how many worker nodes this cluster have by default.
-If you do not give any type, CDK would make the instances in Managed Nodegroup.
+If you do not give any type, CDK will make the instances in Managed Nodegroup.
-* `cluster.addCapacity`: added a separate AutoScalingGroup to utilize EC2 Spot instances in addition to the default capacity.
-(Spot instances are not available in Managed Nodegroup at the point of this workshop is written, May 2020)
+* `cluster.addCapacity`: added a separate AutoScalingGroup to use EC2 Spot instances in addition to the default capacity.
+Spot instances are not available in Managed Nodegroup at the point of this workshop is written (May, 2020)

 {{% notice info %}}